scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/docs/README.md

-# Get started with FDW for ScalarDB
+# ScalarDB FDW

-This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for [ScalarDB](https://scalar-labs.com/products/scalardb).
+ScalarDB FDW is a PostgreSQL extension implementing a Foreign Data Wrapper (FDW) for [ScalarDB](https://www.scalar-labs.com/scalardb/).

+ScalarDB FDW uses the Java Native Interface to directly utilize ScalarDB as a library inside the FDW and read data from external databases via scan operations for ScalarDB.

 ## Prerequisites